-Determination of actual compensation
+Determination of actual variable compensation

-3.3 Shareholder involvement
+3.3 SHAREHOLDER INVOLVEMENT

-In the last four years, based on the feedback received by shareholders and shareholders' representatives, Geberit has made significant efforts to improve the remuneration disclosure in terms of transparency and level of detail provided about the remuneration principles and programmes.
-The positive outcome of the consultative votes on the 2013, 2014 and 2015 Remuneration Reports indicates that shareholders welcome the progress made.
-Geberit foresees to continue to submit the Remuneration Report to a consultative shareholders' vote at the General Meeting, in order that shareholders have an opportunity to express their opinion about the remuneration system.
+In the last five years, based on the feedback received by shareholders and shareholder representatives, Geberit has made significant efforts to improve the remuneration disclosure in terms of both transparency and of the level of detail provided about the remuneration principles and programmes.
+The positive outcome of the consultative votes on the Remuneration Reports since 2013 indicates that shareholders welcome the progress made.
+Geberit will continue to submit the Remuneration Report to a consultative shareholder vote at the General Meeting, so that shareholders have an opportunity to express their opinion about the remuneration system.